BiLJX/clarifile/README.md

 # ClariFile

-### ClariFile primarily organizes files by making folders for each type of extentions,size,etc. This is also a grouop project for subject ENGG102 in Bsc Computer Science (I-II) at Kathmandu University.
+### ClariFile primarily organizes files by making folders for each type of extentions,size,etc. This is also a group project for subject ENGG102 in Bsc Computer Science (I-II) at Kathmandu University.

 We all tend to download stuffs , build stuffs and never organize our folders.
 This app fixes this issues , not just that you can enable auto organize option for folders such as download which is generally unorganized.